TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/appinsights-server-roles-missing.md

 1. If your application components are running in environments such as IaaS/On-premises VMs, the SDK does not set a value for the `Cloud_RoleName` property.
 That would result in all of the data to be aggregated under a single role called `<no role name>`.
 On the Application Map experience, this group is called the same name as the Application Insights resource.
 Use a [custom Telemetry initializer](https://docs.microsoft.com/azure/azure-monitor/app/api-filtering-sampling#addmodify-properties-itelemetryinitializer) to [override the cloud role name](https://docs.microsoft.com/azure/azure-monitor/app/app-map?tabs=net#set-cloud-role-name) to an appropriate meaningful value for each distinct component of your distributed application.
 2. Check for any other filters on the page.
 A filter on roles may be excluding the role you are looking for.
 Try resetting the filters.
 3. Try using a different time period, if the role you are looking for may not have processed calls recently.
-4. If you aren't seeing any data at all, validate that your instrumentation key is set correctly through your code or in your configuration file.
+4. If you are seeing no data, validate that your instrumentation key is set correctly through your code or in your configuration file.

 ## **Recommended Documents**
 * [Troubleshoot issues seeing data with ASP.Net applications](https://docs.microsoft.com/azure/application-insights/app-insights-asp-net-troubleshoot-no-data)<br>